-4.3.4 Dual Licensing
+4.3.6 Dual Licensing

-The copyright holder can license softwarewith several licenses at the same time.
-This practice is often used for commercial branches of a software, or there might be patent problems or incompatibilities with parts of the softwareIn general, the use of multiple licenses must be carefully considered from case to case.
+The copyright holder can license software with multiple licenses at the same time.
+This practice is often used for commercial branches of a software, or there might be patent problems or incompatibilities with parts of the software.
+In general, the use of multiple licenses must be carefully considered from case to case.